 Don’t wait to call for treatment.
 All it takes is a few days for a minor chip to turn into a major crack.

 Chipped teeth do not seem to happen on Monday through Friday during office hours.
-In Scottsdale, your emergency weekend dentist is AZ Dentist.
+In Scottsdale and the greater Phoenix area, your emergency weekend dentist is AZ Dentist.
 If you have a chipped tooth, give us a call.
 We can fit you in today to help fix a chipped tooth!